k2view-academy/K2View-Academy/articles/AI_fusion/01_overview.md

 # GenAI Data Fusion

-K2view AI Data Fusion is a comprehensive end-to-end solution that bridges the gap between generative AI language models and enterprise data ecosystems.
-It empowers GenAI agents to deliver accurate, contextual, and secure responses powered by real-time business entity data retrieved from across your enterprise systems.
+K2view's AI Data Fusion is a comprehensive end-to-end solution that bridges the gap between generative AI language models and enterprise data ecosystems.
+It empowers GenAI agents to deliver accurate, contextual, and secure responses based on real-time business entity data retrieved from across your enterprise systems.

-AI Data Fusion is purpose-built and engineered for high-scale 360° systems in industries such as telecommunications, finance, insurance, and healthcare, where privacy, performance, and precision are mission-critical requirements.
+AI Data Fusion is purpose-built and engineered for high-scale 360° systems in industries such as telecommunications, finance, insurance, and healthcare, where privacy, performance, and precision are essential.